swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

         - pip install --requirement requirements-freeze.txt
       script:
         # Run the experiment
-        - dvc repro --pull --allow-missing
+        - dvc repro --pull
     ```

-A few notes:
+!!! tip

-- Instead of running `dvc pull` and `dvc repro` separately, you can run them
+    Instead of running `dvc pull` and `dvc repro` separately, you can run them
     together with `dvc repro --pull`.
-- The `--allow-missing` flag allows DVC to skip downloading unnecessary files
-  that are not used in the repro step.
-For example, if the prepare step is already
-  cached, DVC will skip downloading the data again and will only download the
-  cached prepare step.

 ### Push the CI/CD pipeline configuration file to Git